QED-DeveloperPortal/qed-developer-portal-public/_posts/2024/2024-11-07-LiveDoc   Dependency Scanner.md

 **LiveDoc Authentication**

 In order to generate a LiveDoc report for a repo one must have an access token that is approved by that repo.

+**DevPortal Permissions**

+LiveDoc and Dependency Scanner are only available via the Admin menu in DevPortal which is only available to users who have been granted the admin role.